Unconditional uniqueness and non-uniqueness for Hardy-H\'enon parabolic equations: Introduction and main results

 was proposed by H\'enon as a model to study the rotating stellar systems (see \cite{H-1973}), and has also been extensively studied in the mathematical context, especially in the fields of nonlinear analysis and variational methods (see \cite{GhoMor2013} for example).

 In this paper we study the problem on unconditional uniqueness and non-uniqueness for \eqref{HH} in weighted Lorentz spaces $L^{q,r}_s(\mathbb R^d)$.
-Here, {\sl unconditional uniqueness} means uniqueness of the solution to \eqref{HH} in the sense of the integral form
+Here, {\sl unconditional uniqueness} means uniqueness of the solution to \eqref{HH} for any initial data $u_0 \in L^{q,r}_s(\mathbb R^d)$ in the sense of the integral form

 in $L^\infty(0,T ; L^{q,r}_s(\mathbb R^d))$ or $C([0,T] ; L^{q,r}_s(\mathbb R^d))$, where $T>0$ and $\{e^{t\Delta}\}_{t>0}$ is the heat semigroup.
 We say that {\sl non-uniqueness} holds for \eqref{HH} if unconditional uniqueness fails.
 In contrast, we say that {\sl conditional uniqueness} holds if uniqueness of the solution to \eqref{HH} holds in the entire space with some {\sl auxiliary function spaces}.
 In addition, we also study {\sl uniqueness criterion} which is a necessary and sufficient condition on the Duhamel term (i.e. the second term in the right-hand side of \eqref{integral-equation}) for uniqueness to hold.